leviing/NETCONF-GET/README.md

 # NETCONF-GET RUNNING-CONFIG
 This Python script will pull the YANG running config from a device(s) listed in a .csv using NETCONF and output a running config in XML.

-The scripts starts by prompting the user to provide a username and password.
+The script starts by prompting the user to provide a username and password.
 The username and password variables are in the main function but above the loop so they are used for every network device in the Network_Devices.csv.

 Devices in the .csv file can be listed as IP addresses or hostnames if the network supports.